An SR-22 is something you’ll likely never hear of — until a court requires you to have one.

 Do I need an SR-22 in Alaska?

+Your state DMV will let you know if you need to file an SR-22.
 If your license is suspended or revoked in Alaska, you could be ordered to file an SR-22.

 Cases in which an SR-22 requirement could apply include: